-► See our Understanding Head and Neck Cancers or Understanding Stomach and Oesophageal Cancers booklets.
+► See our Understanding Head and Neck Cancers, Understanding Stomach Cancer or Understanding Oesophageal Cancer resources.

 Ways to change the texture of foods

 If you need to adjust the texture of your food, this sample menu provides some ideas.
 See a speech pathologist and dietitian for other options.
 You can also try some of the meal and snack suggestions on pages 50-52.
 Check with your dietitian if you have